Keiichiro-KIMOTO-Kagoshima-University/Travel-related_Twenty-eight_Days_Cyclical_Thrombosis_and_Subgroups_of_COVID-19_Cardiac_Biomarker_Dat/README.md

-# Findings_in_Travel-related_Thrombosis_and_COVID-19_Related_Cardiac_Biomarker_Data
+# Travel-related_Twenty-eight_Days_Cyclical_Thrombosis_and_Subgroups_of_COVID-19_Cardiac_Biomarker_Data

-Findings in Travel-related Thrombosis and COVID-19 Related Cardiac Biomarker Data: Combination of Novel Review Strategy and Meta-analysis Method Discovered Twenty-eight Days Cycles of Thrombosis and Latent Subgroup Patterns
+Travel-related Twenty-eight Days Cyclical Thrombosis and Subgroups of COVID-19 Cardiac Biomarker Data: Novel Review Strategy and Meta-analysis Method
 --------------------------------------------------------------------------------------------------------------------------------------------
  Readme
 --------------------------------------------------------------------------------------------------------------------------------------------
  Title of the manuscript (research):

-Findings in Travel-related Thrombosis and COVID-19 Related Cardiac Biomarker Data:
-Combination of Novel Review Strategy and Meta-analysis Method Discovered Twenty-eight Days Cycles of Thrombosis and Latent Subgroup Patterns
+Travel-related Twenty-eight Days Cyclical Thrombosis and Subgroups of COVID-19 Cardiac Biomarker Data: Novel Review Strategy and Meta-analysis Method

  Author of this research: